-Brief overview of wasps
+Brief overview of wasps found in Northern Texas

-What do wasps look like?
+What do common Texas wasps and their nests look like?

 Adult workers grow to be between 3/8th and 5/8th of an inch in length.
 Their body is hairless and has a yellow and black banded pattern on it.

 Typically, the Texas yellow jacket builds its nest in the ground or in an enclosed hollow area such as a crawl space or a roof soffit.
 Their nests can get quite large if left alone.
 Like most wasps in Texas, they will not disturb people unless they feel that their nest is threatened.
 If threatened, they become aggressive and are able to inflict multiple stings.

 These solitary wasps are uncommon in North Texas, but can emerge in the home through gaps in the foundation.
 They paralyze and capture live crickets, females lay a single egg on the cricket, and then, when hatched, the larvae will eat the cricket.
 Cricket hunters are ½ to 1 inch long and entirely black in color.
 They build their nests in hollow areas and emerge in homes through small cracks or openings.
 If seem indoors, they may be indicative of a larger problem.
 Furthermore, if provoked, they will sting humans.

 These are among the largest species of wasp found in North Texas often reaching lengths of 1 ½ inches long.
 They have a dark red head and a black and yellow striped abdomen.
 Primarily, they sting, paralyze, and kill cicadas to feed to their larvae.
 Though these wasps can be aggressive towards humans if provoked, they are a solitary species that rarely sting people.
 However, they can become a nuisance if present in or around a home.